napcs/jeeves/README.md

 * repeater: Pings everyone - watches for a message starting with `all:`
 * weather: Gets the weather based on zip or city name
 * countdown: Sets a global timer and lets Jeeves tell you how much time is left till that deadline
+* js_sandbox: Lets you run some JS code and have Jeeves eval it.
+Uses Node.

 ## Making a plugin